 Many other fields of psychology aim to make claims about individuals without estimating individual-level effects.
 McManus et al. (2023) recently noted that the majority of psychological researchers wish to make claims about at least a majority of individuals when conducting experiments.
 Others have proposed that the presence or absence of effects within individual participants represents a more meaningful effect size metric than group-level approaches (Grice et al., 2020).
 The use of bootstrapping for individual-level estimation can be applied robustly across research areas; it can be done with any performance-based task which consists of response times and/or accuracy scores.
 This method also allows for individualised confidence intervals, rather than the application of CIs of a generic range across all participants (as would be the case if the CIs were derived from test-retest or internal consistency statistics using the standard error of measurement).
 If the goal of using a task is to make individual-level inferences, then researchers should strongly consider quantifying individual-level precision as early as possible in the process of developing their measure.

+Implicit measures beyond individual-level precision

+Our precision analyses here are fitted to the empirical data of the implicit measures; however, there may also be utility or interest in applying such methods of precision to the process level, particularly if researchers expect that multiple distinct processes produce implicit measure scores (e.g., in the context of QUAD modelling; REF).
+In principle the application of precision analyses to process-level models should also be possible through the use of bootstrapping.
+Such an approach would allow for confidence intervals to be fitted to the parameters estimates from these models, which in turn would give a sense of the uncertainty around the estimates of contributions from each of the separately-modelled processes.
+Indeed, this would be particularly useful in cases where researchers wish to make inferences about differences in extent of influence of different processes within a given participant.

+While our primary focus was on estimating individual-level precision within each task, future research could examine how precision relates to rank-order consistency across tasks measuring the same domain.
+For example, if two tasks both assess implicit racial attitudes, the more precise task should yield scores that better align with participants’ rankings on other conceptually related measures.
+This cross-measure comparison would provide useful additional data for evaluating convergent validity as a function of precision.

+It is important to note, however, that there remain conceptual issues with the use of implicit measures which cannot be addressed by improving individual-level precision.
+For instance, even if an implicit measure were to be exceptionally individually-precise, this says little with regard to what construct is being precisely measured (REF).
+As one reviewer argued, “implicit measures” are not a particularly meaningful theoretical nor empirical set, given that they are typically weakly correlated at best (REF) and that their primary unifying feature is methodological (i.e., indirect measurement; REF) rather than theoretical.
+We strongly agree, and we consider the field of implicit measures to likely represent an instance of the jingle fallacy: namely, the assumption that multiple measures capture the same construct because they share the same name (REF).
+Of course, we also recognize that this perspective is not universally-shared among researchers (REF).
+Critically, questions relating to individual-level precision cannot address these more fundamental issues which are present in the field.
+For one of the core stated aims of the field (namely, identification of individual attitudes/evaluations), individual-level precision represents a necessary but not sufficient step to achieve this purpose.

 Limitations